swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

 Todos:

 [ ] Play euchre against bots
-    [*] Always show cards, just have buttons disabled [*] Make opponent cards closer together on sides [*] Make sure bid clearing workds for player 2
-    [ ] Face up card disapparead after showing trick
-    [ ] Show the chosen card in the game summary section? -- Or show what the faceup card was [ ] Could check the trump suit and face up card to see if they match -- then can show card [ ] Add who is dealer to the game information
-    [ ] Change button for clearing bidding to say "start game" or something similar [ ] Use label "east wins" instead of the turn tracker on clearing trick [ ] Center text for waiting on other players
-    [ ] Add something showing the game is over before going to the next one?
+    [ ] Use label "east wins" instead of the turn tracker on clearing trick [ ] Add something showing the game is over before going to the next one?
-    [ ] Bug -- switches to clear trick from clear after I click the button [ ] Capitalize humand and machines in running stats [ ] Show players bid actions while waiting for other human to go [ ] Add click to say ready for game end, including tricks taken, running score, etc.
+    [ ] Show players bid actions while waiting for other human to go [ ] Add click to say ready for game end, including tricks taken, running score, etc.
-    [ ] Update text for dealer pickup to say "take card" [ ] Show all bid actions for players, e.g. if passed twice, show pass, pass [ ] Add support for recovering from bad request (although can just refresh the page) [*] Make WASM smaller
-    [ ] Add icon to show which players are computers versus humans [ ] Move dealer button to separate line and make bold [ ] Switch to pre-rendering pages
+    [ ] Update text for dealer pickup to say "take card" [ ] Show all bid actions for players, e.g. if passed twice, show pass, pass [ ] Add icon to show which players are computers versus humans [ ] Switch to pre-rendering pages
     [ ] Switch to cfr as the agent -- update with latest weights [ ] Add gamestate key to action request
-[ ] Implement isomorphic suit
-    * How to make this reversible? -- need to get the actual cards to choose an action
-    * Do we actually normalize the entire game?
-Not just the istates?

-[ ] https://www.science.org/doi/10.1126/science.aay2400 -- linear CFR to speed things up?
-    * Need to add number of training iterations to the serialized weights for easier resume [ ] Change istates to be more suit agnostic -- e.g. face up card is always spades,

 Improving exploitability and CFR